-The Panamanian government has created several laws which enable foreigners to obtain legal Panama passports and residency.
+The Panamanian government has created several laws that enable foreigners to obtain legal Panama passports and residency.
 Most of these laws have been created to promote foreign investment in the country which benefits the local environment or local economy of the Republic of Panama.

 Below we have listed several immigration programs which offer permanent residency leading to passports, as well as several that are designed as work visas only.
 Also there are two different opportunities for an immediate passport.